Brambuk cultural centre upgrade and re-imagining project

 Project funding

-The Victorian Government Budget 2020–21 allocated $5.8 million from the Flagship Tourism Projects program to upgrade buildings, refresh activity spaces, and develop new long term environmental and cultural programs at the precinct.
+The Victorian Government allocated $5.8 million from the Flagship Tourism Projects program for buildings and precinct upgrades.

-The Department of Jobs, Precincts and Regions has provided $400,000 from the Infrastructure Planning Acceleration Fund to undertake engagement with Traditional Owner communities and stakeholders to prepare a vision and business plan for redevelopment of the Brambuk precinct, and to devise the model for Traditional Owner management
+The Department of Jobs, Precincts and Regions has provided $400,000 from the Infrastructure Planning Acceleration Fund to undertake engagement with Traditional Owner communities and stakeholders to prepare a vision and planning for the future of the Brambuk precinct.

 Who are we working with?